An Overview of Hyperkyphosis & Scheuermann’s Disease

 Surgery for the treatment of kyphosis or for a deformity of the spine where the natural curve exceeds 65 degrees can be considered.
 Surgery is no small undertaking as the curve has to be straightened and there are significant risks to surgery.
 If the curve is under 65 degrees, a more conservative form of treatment of kyphosis should be discussed with your doctor.

-For more information on curvature of the spine, or for disorders of the spine or a specific deformity of the spine such as thoracic kyphosis, degenerative hyperkyphosis syndrome, Scheuermann’s Disease and postural round-back deformity, please contact Dr. Donald Corenman, back surgeon and spine specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.
+For more information on curvature of the spine, or a specific deformity of the spine such as thoracic kyphosis, degenerative hyperkyphosis syndrome, Scheuermann’s Disease and postural round-back deformity, please contact the office of Dr. Donald Corenman, back surgeon and spine specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.